Welcome 2025!

 3. Being Mindful of the Pros and Cons of “Retail Therapy”

 The con comes in when you just buy and buy and buy, just because it was a great deal, but the item serves no real purpose.
 We can sometimes use the excuse of “stockpiling” when really it is “dust collecting.”
 Don’t bring home a great deal for the sake of a great deal just to get that money saving “high.”
 Plus if you are currently on a plan to pay down debt, then retail therapy is not your friend.
-It’s temptation causing you to purchase something you probably don’t really need, in turn for a feeling of gratification that is not long lasting.
+It’s temptation causing you to purchase something you probably don’t really need, in turn for a feeling of gratification that is not long-lasting.
 In the end, you could just be putting yourself in deeper debt. (similar to being on a diet – and consuming dessert when you know you shouldn’t.)

-So if you are in need of some retail therapy then ask yourself this question:
+So, if you are in need of some retail therapy then ask yourself this question:

 4. Giving Should be a Regular Line Item in your Budget!